electracoin-ECA/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 Contact The Electra Development Team dev@electraproject.org for commercial licensing opportunities.

 IN NO EVENT SHALL ELECTRA BE LIABLE TO ANY PARTY FOR DIRECT, INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES, INCLUDING LOST PROFITS, ARISING OUT OF THE USE OF THIS SOFTWARE AND ITS DOCUMENTATION, EVEN IF ELECTRA HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ELECTRA SPECIFICALLY DISCLAIMS ANY WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE SOFTWARE (WALLET) AND ACCOMPANYING DOCUMENTATION, IF ANY, PROVIDED HEREUNDER IS PROVIDED "AS IS".
 ELECTRA HAS NO OBLIGATION TO PROVIDE MAINTENANCE, SUPPORT, UPDATES, ENHANCEMENTS, OR MODIFICATIONS.
-CONTENT PROVIDED THROUGH THIS WEBSITE AND ITS SIDE RESOURCES ARE FOR INFORMATION PURPOSES ONLY AND SHALL NOT BE LIABLE FOR ANY INACCURACIES,TYPOGRAPHICAL MISTAKES.
+CONTENT PROVIDED THROUGH THIS WEBSITE AND ITS SIDE RESOURCES ARE FOR INFORMATION PURPOSES ONLY AND SHALL NOT BE LIABLE FOR ANY INACCURACIES, TYPOGRAPHICAL MISTAKES.

 WE THEREFORE HOLD NO RESPONSIBILITY, LIABILITY FOR YOUR USE OF THIS WHITE PAPER AND ITS CONTENT.